arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 To enable Bluetooth® Low Energy communication on the Nicla Sense ME, you can use the [ArduinoBLE library](https://www.arduino.cc/reference/en/libraries/arduinoble/).

-For this BLE application example, we are going to monitor the Nicla Sense ME battery level.
+For this Bluetooth® LE application example, we are going to monitor the Nicla Sense ME battery level.
 Here is an example of how to use the ArduinoBLE library to achieve it:

 ```arduino
 #include "Nicla_System.h"